ischempp/aem-editable-global-navigation/README.md

 framework being used (Zurb Foundation).

-The navigation needed to differentiate between three different kinds of items within the navigation: a summary item to be placed at the top of the navigation, high-level topic items, and items that could be placed within these topics.
+The navigation needed to differentiate between three different kinds of items within the navigation:

+* a summary item to be placed at the top of the navigation
+* high-level topic items, and
+* items that could be placed within these topics.

 In addition, there needed to be the ability to separate these navigations into up to three columns within the dropdown.